habbas33/Keez-Protocol-Interface/README.md

 3. Select Create
    - This will allow you to create a Universal Profile for your DAO and select custom voting parameters.
    - Once you have submitted the information for your DAO, you can visit the DAO profile page in the Governance tab under Get Started or in the Discover page.
-4. Selecting the Governance tab shows the DAOs in which you have Proposing permissions.
+4. Selecting the Governance tab shows the DAOs in which you permissions.
-    - Hitting the next button after selecting a DAO, will bring you to the proposal templates which can also be accessed on the DAO profile page.
+    - Hitting the Propose button after selecting a DAO, will bring you to the proposal templates which can also be accessed on the DAO profile page.
     - Selecting View DAO button on the DAO profile card will bring you to the DAO profile page.
     - Voting on active proposals takes place on the DAO profile page.
  5. The Discover Tab will bring you to a repository of all DAOs on the KEEZ protocol where you can access their profile pages.